jananga99/search_films_books/README.md

 ### Attribution Requirements

 In accordance with the TMDB API terms of use, we have included the TMDB logo to identify our use of the TMDB API.
 We have also included a notice to inform our users that this app uses the TMDB API, but is not endorsed or certified by TMDB.
 We understand and acknowledge that our use of the TMDB logo must be less prominent than our own app logo.

+## Google Books API Attribution
+This app utilizes the Google Books API to provide book search functionality and access book-related information.
+We acknowledge and thank Google for providing the Google Books API.
+We have also included a notice to inform our users that this app uses the Google Books API, but is not endorsed or certified by Google Books.

 ## License